pearu/f2py/doc/fparser.rst

   handler = logging.FileHandler(filename, mode='a')
   logging.getLogger('fparser').addhandler(handler)

-Fparser does not set a handler by default which can cause the library to fail when it can't find one.
-For this reason you will want to at least add a `NullHandler`.
+Fparser sets a default `NullHandler`.
+This prevents missing handler errors but also eats all logged messages.
+You will need to add additional handlers if you wish to do something with these messages.

 If you want to intercept fparser's messages and handle them as part of your own logging regime you will need to write a handler which repeats them::

   class MyHandler(logging.Handler):
       def emit(self, record):
-          logging.getLogger('myApp').handle(record)
+          logging.getLogger(__name__).handle(record)

 Reference
 ^^^^^^^^^